ulinja/gobatmon/README.md

 **System requirements:**

-- a Linux system
+- a Linux Desktop system
 - a battery
 - a running notification server (`swaync`, `dunst` etc.)

-- the `notify-send` program on your path (should come preinstalled with your notification server)
+If you are using a desktop environment (Xfce/Gnome/Plasma etc.) you most likely don't need this software.

-If you are using a desktop environment like Gnome or KDE Plasma, you likely won't need this software.
+Gobatmon uses DBUS to dispatch desktop notifications.

 ## Installation

 ### Manual

-Download the the precompiled binary (`gobatmon`) from the [latest release page](https://github.com/ulinja/gobatmon/releases/latest).
+Download the the precompiled binary (`gobatmon`) from the [latest release](https://github.com/ulinja/gobatmon/releases/latest).
 Alternatively, install Go and build it yourself.

-Configure your window manager to start it on launch, or put the following into your startup script:
+Save the binary and configure your window manager to start it on launch, by putting the following into your startup script:
 ```bash
 /path/to/gobatmon &
 ```

 The daemon will run continuously in the background.

-Gobatmon is designed to run on as few resources as possible to conserve CPU cycles and thus its power requirement.
+Gobatmon is super-low on resources to conserve CPU cycles and thus its power requirement.

 ### NixOS